-8.111 It is impossible for legislation to specify a time period within which persons in all federal investigations making a claim for privilege are to provide particulars of privileged documents, where requested by federal bodies.
+8.166 It is impossible for legislation to specify a time period within which persons in all federal investigations making a claim for privilege are to provide particulars of privileged documents, or are to verify or certify such claims, where requested by federal bodies.

-8.112 Each federal body should have the discretion to set reasonable time frames for the provision of particulars of privileged information, depending on the circumstances of each particular request for information.
+8.167 Each federal body should have the discretion to set reasonable time frames for the provision of particulars of privileged information, or the verification or certification of such claims, depending on the circumstances of each particular request for information.
 The types of factors that might be considered in determining a reasonable time frame include:

-- the number of documents that a claimant is required to review; - the need to access and identify electronically-stored documents; - whether the information is required pursuant to the exercise of a search warrant (or a search without warrant); - the urgency and seriousness of the investigation being conducted by the federal body; and - the time frame for production of documents pursuant to the coercive power.
+- the number of documents that a claimant is required to review; - the need to access and identify electronically-stored documents; - whether the information is required pursuant to the exercise of a search warrant (or a search without warrant); - the urgency and seriousness of the investigation being conducted by the federal body; - any adverse effect on the claimant and the claimant's resources in responding to an urgent request; and - the time frame for production of documents pursuant to the coercive power.

-8.113 The last consideration recognises that persons subject to coercive informationgathering powers may be faced with competing deadlines.
+8.168 The above factors are not intended to be exhaustive.
+The final factor mentioned recognises that persons subject to coercive information-gathering powers may be faced with competing deadlines.
 There may be a deadline for the production of information sought under a particular power-whether the deadline is statutorily imposed or determined at the discretion of the federal body-in addition to the deadline imposed by the federal body for the provision of particulars of privileged information (where such particulars have been requested).

-8.114 From a practical perspective, federal investigatory bodies presumably would want to have access to non-privileged information as soon as possible-in order to advance their investigations.
+8.169 From a practical perspective, federal investigatory bodies presumably would want to have access to non-privileged information as soon as possible-in order to advance their investigations.
 The production of non-privileged information should not be delayed by requirements to provide particulars of privileged information.
 Therefore the ALRC envisages that, in general terms, the time limit set by a federal body for the provision of particulars of privileged information would not be earlier than the time limit set for compliance with the power.